Phonicmas/BiotechExpansionWarhammer40k/README.md

 ## Toggable Patches
     *Restore fertility to space marines
     *Remove the prerequisites of the genes
-    *If spencers mods are installed, replaces his geneseeds with my geneseed
+    *If spencers mods are installed, replaces his geneseeds with my geneseed.
+Additionally if VPE is isntalled thousand sons uses chaos path.

 ## Other things
     *Mod contains 3 xenotypes; Space Marine, Primaris Space Marine and Space Marine Psyker (Librarian or whatever chaos calls theirs)